What is financial planning about?

 Monitor life’s evolutions and transitions to adapt as things change

-This part is hard work, but our clients inevitably tell me this was the most impactful and meaningful part of the entire relationship of working together.
+This part is hard work, but my clients inevitably tell me this was the most impactful and meaningful part of the entire relationship of working together.
 After all, money is nothing but a tool.
 It can be used for good or bad.
-Most of the challenges we see relate to people not understanding the mismatch between their values and what they actually spend or save for.
+Most of the challenges I see relate to people not understanding the mismatch between their values and what they actually spend or save for.

 Personalizing the Process